-Analyze your %differences for the k{eff} values.
+Analyze your %differences for the $k{eff}$ values.
 What may have caused the difference in each case?
-(Utilize this answer in your conclusion)

 Follow Up Questions: (Instructor choice on how many to do)

 You can use the internet to assist in answering the following questions within academic honesty.